 I understand your business, I know your environment, and I treat your technology like I'd treat my own.
 My clients don't call me because something broke.
 They call me because they're done wasting money on IT that creates more problems than it solves — and they want someone who'll tell them the truth about what needs to change.

-Mac and iOS ecosystem design, network infrastructure, cloud solutions, backup and disaster recovery, security and privacy.
+Mac and iOS ecosystem design, network infrastructure, cloud solutions, backup and disaster recovery, security, privacy, and HIPAA-aware setups for medical practices.
 Built to run without constant intervention.

 Technology roadmap planning, vendor evaluation, total cost of ownership analysis.
 I think 3–5 years ahead so your solutions grow with you instead of trapping you.